FilipChwaleba/StarsRPG/README.md

  - <b>Energy Regen Rate</b> - increase the ammount of Energy gained when restoring Energy
  - <b>Energy Capacity</b> - how much Energy does your Ultimate cost (constant)
  ========================================================
- - <b>Stamina Regen Rate</b> - increase the ammount of Energy gained when restoring Stamina
+ - <b>Stamina Regen Rate</b> - increase the ammount of Stamina gained when restoring Stamina
  - <b>Stamina Capacity</b> - how much Stamina you can Carry
  ========================================================